itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/03_SLOs_Load_Test_Analysis_Error_Issue/index.md

 <img src="../../assets/images/lab_3_slo_2.png" width="500"/>

-In a new tab open you Orders Staging Service.
-In the URL bar copy the service_id in notepad.
+In a new tab goto the you Order Service Overview screen, making sure you are in the Keptn: keptnorders staging Management Zone.
+In the URL bar copy the Order ervice entityId in notepad.

+Example = **SERVICE-05EF363368D48FF5**

 <img src="../../assets/images/lab_3_slo_service_id.png" width="500"/>